Make sure to check the IRS and SSA for the latest information!

 Option A: Join thousands of AIA students taking full control over their income and schedules.

-Option B: Visit the no-cost webinar that shows you exactly how a total beginner can go from someone with zero publishing or tech experience to a business owner making recurring income online.
+Option B: Visit the introduction video that shows you exactly how a total beginner can go from someone with zero publishing or tech experience to a business owner making recurring income online.